 Home-based provider associations

+Early childhood intervention service providers

 Other coalitions

 Child Care & Early Learning staff members are available to discuss community stakeholder appointments.

 Each Board is encouraged to ensure a well-rounded committee composition to gather input from a wide array of entities that are interested in early childhood issues.
 Additionally, Boards may determine the size and composition of their child care committees, provided that the TWC minimum entity appointment requirements are met.